uwescience/Python-for-geosciences/20180904/README.md

 5. **Address related computing topics**
     - Examples: conda, docker, cloud computing
 6. **YOUR thoughts!?** This list is just a conversation starter.

+### Notes from discussions during the seminar

+- Only one person attended, probably because classes haven't started yet.
+These notes reflect only her input.
+- Liked Tony's presentation last year, his focus on **his science** and data sources; but her work happened to overlap with Tony's emphasis, so there was a pre-existing linkage.
+He had no slides!
+And very little about Python
+- Also liked Scott's presentation, but not as much.
+Felt that there was too much material, code, to absorb.
+Useful, but not as interactive as Tony's
+- The variety in seminars has been good, though
+- Great to have all levels of people involved, as participants and also as presenters
+- Participation will vary.
+People will make decisions on attending a particular seminar based on perceived overlap between presentation and their own interests